 Water from Allen Reservoir passes through our water treatment plant to ensure the high-quality drinking water we deliver to Lorne is safe and complies with guidelines for drinking water quality.
-Processes at the treatment plant use water to clean (or backwash) the filters to guarantee the safety and quality of the water we deliver.
+Processes at the treatment plant are focused on guaranteeing the safety and quality of the water we deliver more so than the efficiency of this process.

-Whilst we use a minimal amount of potable water to do this, we think there are further changes we can make to our water treatment plant that can improve its efficiency.
+We think there are changes we can make to our water treatment plant that can improve its efficiency.
 These changes will never compromise the quality of drinking water we provide, which remains the plant's critical function.
 However, every litre we can save as part of the process helps us to delay the need for bigger, more costly upgrades to the Lorne system in the future.
 Efficiency improvements could help save as much as 25 million litres each year.
 We will thoroughly investigate and implement these changes over the next five years.

-Maximise the efficient use of water in storage
+Explore potential water treatment upgrades to maximise the efficient use of water in storage

-There may be an opportunity to make better use of the water held in storage.
+There may be an opportunity to upgrade our water treatment processes to make better use of the water held in storage.

 Our current operating practices avoid accessing water at lower storage levels due to poorer water quality.
-However, by improving the water quality at the reservoir or with implementation of supplementary water treatment processes, we may be able to access more water without compromising the quality of drinking water provided to customers.
+However, with implementation of supplementary water treatment processes, we may be able to access more water without compromising the quality of drinking water provided to customers.
 This would improve both the water security and resilience of the system, as it would allow us to use more of our stored water during dry times.

 There is more work to be done to fully understand this concept.
-Early estimates suggest it could improve water security by up to 28 million litres each year.
+Early estimates suggest it could improve water security by up to 29 million litres each year.
 We will thoroughly investigate the feasibility of this concept over the next five years, so we are ready to implement if required after that.